sdonohoo/forecasting/energy_load/GEFCom2017_D_Prob_MT_hourly/submissions/fnn/README.md

 ### Model tuning

 The data of January - April of 2016 were used as validation dataset for some minor model tuning.
 Based on the model performance on this validation dataset, a larger feature set was narrowed down to the features described above.
-No parameter tuning was done.
+The model hyperparameter tuning is done on the first train round data.
+The best model is selected by cross validation using this training data in the 6 forecast rounds.
+The set of hyperparameters which yield the best cross validation pinball loss will be used to train models and forecast energy load across all 6 forecast rounds.

 ### Description of implementation scripts

 * `feature_engineering.py`: Python script for computing features and generating feature files.
+* `train_validate.R`: R script that trains Quantile Regression Neutral Network models and evaluate the loss on validation data of each cross validation round and forecast round with a set of hyperparameters.
 * `train_predict.R`: R script that trains Quantile Regression Neutral Network models and predicts on each round of test data.
+* `train_validate_vm.sh`: Bash script that runs `feature_engineering.py` and `train_validate.R` multiple times to generate cross validation result files and measure model tuning time.
 * `train_score_vm.sh`: Bash script that runs `feature_engineering.py` and `train_predict.R` five times to generate five submission files and measure model running time.

 ### Steps to reproduce results